Skip to content

 • It will only work if you both get on as it can be a tense experience

-Should you learn to drive with a professional instructor?
+Should I learn to drive with a professional?

-Most people use a professional instructor when they learn to drive.
-If you’re able to go out with a parent as well, this can give you more hours of experience of driving and can help you pass your test faster.
+Most people use a professional driving instructor when they learn to drive.
+If you’re able to go out with a parent or other family member as well, this can give you more hours of experience of driving and can help you pass your test faster.
 If you’re deciding whether to pay an instructor or not, you’ll want to look at the pros and cons of each option first.

 • The instructor is qualified to teach learner drivers and will be used to lots of different driving situations